carrollaboratory/include_aadsc_dbt_pipeline/README.md

 -- There is a macro in the dbt project catalog/utils dir that will recursively delete tables from a schema.
 That command is with the dbt instructions.
 DROP TABLE pg_tables.{your_table_name};

+--Drops all tables in the schema
+DROP SCHEMA dbo_aecom_data CASCADE;

+-- To look at data
+--If in the terminal run `\x` to print in expanded view.
+SELECT * FROM schemaname.tablename LIMIT 50

  ```

 ## Notes
 Careful rerunning the generation script. if worried about overwriting, rename or stage your changes first.

 Run from inside project "ftd"

 ftd_transformations --> explain create